-Video: Sleater-Kinney – “Can I Go On” Directed by Ashley Connor.
+Video: Sleater-Kinney — “Can I Go On” Sleater-Kinney – Can I Go On (Official Video)Watch this video on YouTube Directed by Ashley Connor.
 From The Center Won’t Hold, out now on Mom and Pop.
 It’s kinda fun to hear S-K go full New Wave, but I think it works.
-And the sentiment is certainly irrefutable.
-Everyone I know is tired And everyone I know is wired To … Continue reading New Sleater-Kinney video: Can I Go On
+And the sentiment is certainly irrefutable. … Continue reading New Sleater-Kinney video: Can I Go On

-Video: Sleater-Kinney – “Hurry On Home” Directed by Miranda July.
+Video: Sleater-Kinney — “Hurry On Home” Sleater-Kinney – Hurry On Home (Official Lyric Video)Watch this video on YouTube Directed by Miranda July.
 Single out now.
 Normally lyric videos are pretty lame, but this one is great.
 It has a story!
 And how about the song?
-It’s been almost six months since we found out Sleater-Kinney was back in the studio and being produced by St. Vincent, and … Continue reading New Sleater-Kinney video: Hurry On Home
+It’s been almost six months since we found out Sleater-Kinney … Continue reading New Sleater-Kinney video: Hurry On Home

 In the first of a three-part series covering Lollapalooza 2006, we check out Cursive, eels, Stars, Ryan Adams, Lady Sovereign, Iron & Wine, The Raconteurs, and Sleater-Kinney.